tbcontributor47-coder/AirDwagProjects/instruction.md

 The tool compares an **ideal** Terraform state snapshot against a **current** snapshot and emits a deterministic drift report.

+## What You Must Implement (no guessing)

+Implement `/app/drift_audit.py` so that:

+- It accepts two JSON snapshot files and optional repeated `--ignore PREFIX` arguments.
+- It parses both snapshot formats described below and produces a single drift report JSON on stdout.
+- It is fully deterministic (ordering + fixed timestamp).
+- It has strict, test-checked error handling:
+  - No Python traceback is allowed.
+  - On any non-zero exit, **stdout must be empty** and a human-readable message must be printed to stderr.
+  - Usage errors and parse errors exit `2`; file I/O errors exit `1`.

 ## CLI

 The CLI must be invoked as: